gajus/paddy/README.md

 exit;
 ```

-However, it will throw an exception if [headers have been already sent](http://stackoverflow.com/questions/8028957/how-to-fix-headers-already-sent-error-in-php).
+However, it will throw `Exception\LogicException` exception if [headers have been already sent](http://stackoverflow.com/questions/8028957/how-to-fix-headers-already-sent-error-in-php).

 ## Bucket